Write an eLangdell® casebook or chapter

 - Please indicate if the chapter or book is already completed and in use, in progress or in the idea stage.

-- 2018 and 2019 deadlines for submission of completed casebooks (still expected to go through CALI's extensive peer review process) or proposals for either chapters or casebooks are as follows:
+- 2019 deadlines for submission of completed casebooks (still expected to go through CALI's extensive peer review process) or proposals for either chapters or casebooks are as follows:

 - You may sign up here for updates on eLangdell Press, including notices for acceptance for new proposals here.